 7. Create a backup plan for supply chain woes

-As you evaluate your supplier relationships from 2022, you’ll also want to chat with these vendors about their predictions for demand in 2023.
+As you evaluate your supplier relationships from previous years, you’ll also want to chat with these vendors about their predictions for demand in 2025.
 Since your vendors are one step closer to the top of your supply chain, they may have insights about stockouts, shortages, and other manufacturing or transportation concerns that could affect your business’s ability to meet customer demand.

-Even if your suppliers have no concerns about fulfilling your orders over the next calendar year, the most prudent organizations will identify a backup plan for product shortages.
-Whether onboarding backup vendors now in case of problems later or asking trusted vendors to “hold” essential inventory for your business at their warehouses, there are various ways to prepare for supply chain problems.
+Even if your suppliers have no concerns about fulfilling your orders over the next calendar year, identify a backup plan for product shortages.
+Whether onboarding backup vendors now in case of problems later or asking trusted vendors to “hold” essential inventory for your business at their warehouses until you have the storage space, there are various ways to prepare for supply chain problems.

 Not sure where to begin?
 Start by categorizing your inventory using ABC classification.
 Your most profitable, most important inventory should receive the bulk of your focus during all your efforts—including during emergency planning.

-There are various ways poor inventory management eats away at your business’s profits.
+There are various ways poor inventory management threatens your business’s profits.
 Some of the most obvious culprits are inventory obsolescence and shrinkage.
-Whether your business needs to forecast demand better or improve how it physically secures high-value inventory, one thing is clear: when inventory “disappears” or becomes “unusable,” your organization’s profits will take a hit.
+Whether your business needs to forecast demand for expiring inventory better or improve how it physically secures high-value inventory, one thing is clear: when inventory “disappears” or becomes “unusable,” your organization’s profits will take a hit.

 From investing in locked inventory cages to introducing asset tags, look into implementing both short-term and long-term strategies to combat waste.
 The easiest place to begin?
 Ending overordering.
 Simply by placing more accurate inventory orders, your business can reduce cash burn on accounts payable, storage space, and inventory management costs.